mccombs/vtech2/content/doc/api-primer.md

 As an "API first" company, Vertalo has designed its platform in an open and flexible way.
 This makes it possible for our partners to integrate with our platform through the Vertalo API when and where it's needed.
 This could range from pulling or pushing data for a specific purpose to a full scale implementation of a custom UI.
 (The Vertalo portal is, in fact, a reference application built on top of our own API.)

 The key to understanding how our API operates is understanding the [GraphQL specification](spec.graphql.org/) originally conceived of by Facebook in 2012.
 GraphQL is now an open standard that any vendor can implement.
 (Click [here](https://graphql.org/code/) to see a current list of implementations.)
-It is very different from the traditional REST API model and the overhead that is frequently associated with having to make multiple round trips to various endpoints in order to gather the data you want.
-Instead, a GraphQL implementation exposes a single endpoint that can accept complex queries based on a uniform query language.
-It is then up to the server-side GraphQL implementation to resolve the query, fetching or writing data as directed across one or more data sources.
+It is very different from the traditional REST API model and the overhead that is frequently associated with having to make multiple round trips to various endpoints in order to perform the actions you want.
+Instead, a GraphQL implementation exposes a single endpoint that can accept complex queries and mutations based on a uniform query language.
+It is then up to the server-side GraphQL implementation to resolve the request, fetching or writing data as directed across one or more data sources.

-Vertalo has established a GraphQL schema that allows our integration partners to query information from the Vertalo platform as well as write information to the platform (known as a *mutation* in GraphQL nomenclature).
+Vertalo has established a GraphQL schema that allows our integration partners to query information from the Vertalo platform as well as write information to the platform.

 This primer is by no means exhaustive, but is meant to get you well-grounded in the basics of the Vertalo API so that you can explore further on your own.